3 observations after Lowry debuts, Maxey scores 35, Sixers fall to Knicks

 To their credit, the Sixers made a surge to begin the third quarter.
 Hield drilled a three to punctuate a 16-2 run and cut New York’s lead to 71-59.

-Though the Sixers couldn’t sustain that momentum the entire quarter, Maxey kept driving hard, hitting tough shots and keeping the contest competitive.
+Though the Sixers couldn’t sustain that momentum the entire quarter, Maxey drove hard, hit tough shots and kept the contest competitive.
 Lowry knocked down a triple, Maxey converted a lefty lay-in, and the Sixers defended well with Martin as their small-ball center.

 Ultimately, New York regained composure and restored a double-digit advantage.
 Maxey was short on two three-point attempts, DiVincenzo beat Hield backdoor for a layup, and the air drained out of the Sixers' comeback balloon.